metacpan/metacpan-docker/README.md

         --name elasticsearch \
         elasticsearch

-You can check that you have elasticsearch running with the comand:
+You can check that you have elasticsearch running with the command:

     curl 127.0.0.1:9200

-PS If you run docker on mac or windows you should change `127.0.0.1` to the ip address of our docker virtual machinge (you can find out this ip with the `boot2docker ip`).
+PS If you run docker on mac or windows you should change `127.0.0.1` to the ip address of our docker virtual machine (you can find out this ip with the `boot2docker ip`).

-Here is the output you are expecred to see:
+Here is the output you are expected to see:

     {
       "ok" : true,